Last Updated on

 There is good body fat and bad body fat.
 This is pretty much the reason why most women choose to exercise intensely, in order to burn their excess body fat as quickly as possible and be in a healthy shape to handle their pregnancy.
 However, studies have observed that such women have such low levels of body fat that it works in reducing the overall fertility in the body.
 Intense exercises and low body fat levels also result in irregularities of menstruation and ovulation, which is a result of low estrogen levels as well.
 Both of these are necessary to be in a proper rhythm to conceive a child.

 While most men exercise to improve sperm motility and overall health, the intense pursuit of achieving quick fitness and a muscular body works against their favour, and leaves most men visually fit but internally infertile.

 - Causes Sperm Defects

 In the pursuit of achieving great sperm health, increased motility, and overall better sperm quality, undergoing intense exercise regimens have shown to output the contrary in such men.
-The reason for that is pretty straightforward and is directly linked to body temperature.
+The reason for that is pretty straightforward, and is directly linked to body temperature.
 Exercising always pushes up the temperature within the body’s core, which also is elevated in the regions of sperm production.
 However, sperm production is optimal only when that area is significantly cooler as compared to the body.
-This, in fact, then results in reduced sperm count instead of elevating it.
+This then results in reduced sperm count instead of elevating it.